AdobeDocs/journey-optimizer.en/help/using/audience/about-audiences.md

 ## Target audiences in [!DNL Journey Optimizer] {#segments-in-journey-optimizer}

-You can select in campaigns and journeys any audience generated using segment definitions, custom upload or composition workflows.
+You can select in campaigns and journeys any audience generated using segment definitions, custom upload, composition workflows or Federated Audience Composition.

 >[!AVAILABILITY]
 >
+>
->The use of audiences and attributes from audience composition is currently unavailable for use with Healthcare Shield or Privacy and Security Shield.
+The use of audiences and attributes from audience composition is currently unavailable for use with Healthcare Shield or Privacy and Security Shield.
 [Learn how to use audiences enrichment attributes in Journey Optimizer](../audience/about-audiences.md#enrichment)

 You can leverage audiences in **[!DNL Journey Optimizer]** in different ways: